stevedonovan/gentle-intro/readme.md

 This is not so pretty; when most of a function is error handling, then the 'happy path' gets lost.
 Go tends to have this problem, with lots of explicit early returns, or just _ignoring errors_.
-(That is, by the way, the closed thing to evil in the Rust universe.)
+(That is, by the way, the closest thing to evil in the Rust universe.)

 Fortunately, there is a shortcut: